Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Roseola infantum is a contagious viral infection that can cause cold-like symptoms and a high fever.
 The high fever may last for a few days.
 Roseola infantum can also cause some children to have a febrile convulsion (seizure).

 Children with roseola infantum develop a rash after the fever has resolved.
 The rash looks like raised pink spots that start on the chest, stomach and back and spread to the limbs.
-The child is contagious before the rash appears, but not after.
-The rash usually lasts 3 to 5 days.
+The condition is contagious before the rash appears, but not after.
+The rash usually lasts 3 - 5 days.

 If your child has a seizure, call triple zero (000) immediately and ask for an ambulance.